 Nuremberg Christmas Market – Christkindlesmarkt

-Every year, in Nuremberg takes place one of the most beautiful Christmas markets in Germany: Nuremberg Christmas Market, “Christkindlesmarkt” or the “Little Town from Wood and Cloth”, named this way because of its traditional stalls decorated with red-and-white cloth.
-It’s a wonderful place to wander around and admire the Christmas decorations, drink mulled wine and buy some presents: tree ornaments, gold angels (traditional ambassador of Christmas in Nuremberg), gingerbread, candles, and toys.
+Every year, in Nuremberg, one of the most beautiful Christmas markets in Germany takes place: Nuremberg Christmas Market, “Christkindlesmarkt” or the “Little Town from Wood and Cloth,” named this way because of its traditional stalls decorated with a red-and-white cloth.
+It’s a wonderful place to wander around and admire the Christmas decorations, drink mulled wine, and buy some presents: tree ornaments, gold angels (traditional ambassador of Christmas in Nuremberg), gingerbread, candles, and toys.

 But what makes this market so special?
-The fact that it’s a very traditional and old market, and you won’t find here commercial and mass-produced presents.
-Organizers keep an eye on everything being sold, to keep the fair traditional and kitsch-free.
+The fact that it’s a very traditional and old market, and you won’t find commercial and mass-produced presents here.
+Organizers keep an eye on everything being sold to keep the fair traditional and kitsch-free.